syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Online-Installer.md

 5. After reading the License Terms and Conditions, check the **I agree to the License Terms and Privacy Policy** check box.
 Click Next.

 6. Login wizard will be displayed.
 You should enter your Syncfusion Direct-Trac login credentials.
 If you don't have Syncfusion Direct-Trac login credentials, then you can click on **Create an Account**.
 Else if you forgot your password, click on **Forgot Password** to create new password.
 Click Install.

     ![](WebInstaller/Step-by-Step-Installation_img7.png)

+	I> The selected platforms will be installed based on your Syncfusion License (Trial or Licensed).

 7. Download and Installation progress will be displayed.

     ![](WebInstaller/Step-by-Step-Installation_img8.png)

 8. Once the Installation is complete, **Installation Summary** wizard will be displayed.
 Here you can check the list of platforms which are installed successfully and failed.
-Click on the **Getting Started** link to goto the UG documentation of the corresponding platform and **Launch Control Panel** to open the Syncfusion Control Panel.
 Click Finish to exit the Installation Summary wizard.

     ![](WebInstaller/Step-by-Step-Installation_img9.png)

+	* Click **Getting Started** link to goto the UG documentation of the corresponding platform.

+	* Click **Launch Control Panel** to open the Syncfusion Control Panel.